Christoph33one/post-plan-travel/README.md

 ![](src/assets/readme-images/page%20not%20found.png)

 ### Scroll to top
 By incorporating the Scroll to Top component, users can effortlessly navigate to the beginning of a web page by simply clicking on the button that emerges as they scroll down.
 This convenient button grants users the ability to swiftly return to the topmost section of the page.
-I have made the decision to implement this feature on pages that holds the most content, including the travel post page and profile page.
+I have made the decision to implement this feature on pages that hold the most content, including the travel post page and profile page.
 As the number of user-generated posts continues to grow, the Scroll to Top functionality will serve as a user-friendly enhancement, ensuring smooth and efficient navigation.

 ![](src/assets/readme-images/scroll%20to%20top%20button.png)